PapiHack/python-drools-sdk/README.md

 This is a `python` package that allow you to interact with the REST API exposed by your `KIE Server` instance powered by `Drools`.

+## Notes

+By default, `Drools KIE SERVER` offers a couple of sample runtime commands that you can use with the KIE Server REST or this client library for asset-related operations in KIE SERVER.
+This lib trigger by default the `FireAllRulesCommand` behind the scenes after objects's insertion.
+Other than that, the other commands implemented are :

+- InsertObjectCommand
+- InsertElementsCommand

 ## Installation

 First and foremost, start by installing the package by running the following command :